mistweaverco/ndoo.nvim/README.md

 ### `require('githubutils').open()`

-Opens up the Github Web-IDE with the current line pre-selected.
+Opens up the Github Web-IDE with the current line pre-selected (on the current branch).

 ![open normal mode](examples/images/open_normal_mode.gif)

-Can be used from visual mode when passing `{ v = true}` (`require('githubutils').open({ v = true })`) which will then pre-select the visually selected lines.
+Can be used from visual mode when passing `{ v = true }` (`require('githubutils').open({ v = true })`) which will then pre-select the visually selected lines (on the current branch).

 ![open visual mode](examples/images/open_visual_mode.gif)

+**NOTE:** additionally `commit = true` can be passed which will open the current commit, rather than the current branch.

 ### `require('githubutils').repo()`